thomasloven/hass-plejd/README.md

 ## Supported devices

+**IMPORTANT!**
+In recent updates to Home Assistant something has happened to the bluetooth stack.
+If you experience issues like buttons spamming events into Home Assistant (like hundreds of presses per second) please update the firmware of all your Plejd devices through the Plejd mobile app.

 - All known Plejd lights, dimmers and relays should work.

 - All buttons connected to a device or WPH-01 should work and register events when the buttons are pressed.